Those who are looking to gain weight need foods that are high in calories, but not completely full of junk, like sugar.

 Foods tend to have naturally occurring sugars, which in most cases, don’t have the same effect as added sugars.

 If food has natural sugar, the recommended intake can be slightly higher.
-I would recommend not having more than 10 g of natural sugars per meal when trying to control your intake.

 Best Foods High In Calories Low In Sugar